 The bookkeeping certificate is designed to prepare students for a career as an entry-level bookkeeper or to provide the necessary knowledge of basic bookkeeping functions for business owners or entrepreneurs.
 Bookkeepers maintain their employers' financial records by using accounting software and other tools.
 As they play such a significant role in determining their companies' success, employers want only the most highly trained and ethical bookkeepers.
 As a result, employers prefer bookkeepers with industry knowledge.
 Students can be expected to learn the following: accounting fundamentals, accounting principles, payroll functions and QuickBooks.
-Students may work as a bookkeeper, then may take the national certification exam after working full-time for a total for a least two years or for a comparable number of part-time hours.

 To earn a certificate, students complete the required and elective courses as listed with a grade of P (pass).
-The exception is for WFPR 100 and/or WFPR 101 courses.
-If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 or WFPR 101.
-For programs/courses that allow credit for prior learning, at least 75% of all course work must be completed at North Orange Continuing Education.
+The exception is for WFPR 100 Career Skills and Resource Lab and/or WFPR 101 Virtual Career Skills and Resource Lab courses.
+If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 Career Skills and Resource Lab or WFPR 101 Virtual Career Skills and Resource Lab For programs/courses that allow credit for prior learning, at least 75% of all course work must be completed at North Orange Continuing Education.
+(Contact the CTE Office to learn more about which courses offer credit for prior learning).